Violin/Viola FAQ

 9. If the instrument has a really thick build-up of rosin and dirt, you should take it to a luthier and have it cleaned.

 10. Carefully shake the polish before using, and use a small amount, about the size of a small coin.
-Fiddlebrite

-13. An alternative way to clean violin strings, is to take a couple of clean, dry cloths, folded several thicknesses; place one, several thicknesses, on the violin wood directly under the "playing area" (the area between the end of the fingerboard and the bridge), and place another cloth, at least double thickness, on the fingerboard, between the fingerboard and the strings.
+12. An alternative way to clean violin strings, is to take a couple of clean, dry cloths, folded several thicknesses; place one, several thicknesses, on the violin wood directly under the "playing area" (the area between the end of the fingerboard and the bridge), and place another cloth, at least double thickness, on the fingerboard, between the fingerboard and the strings.
 Then take another clean, dry cloth and put just a tiny dab of rubbing alcohol on the tip of a corner of the cloth, and clean your strings with that.
 You must not get any of the alcohol on the wood of the violin, or on the fingerboard.
 Make sure that the cloths you use don't have soap or chemical residue on them.
 Using alcohol to clean the strings must be done very carefully, as any drop of alcohol on the wood may damage the wood permanently.
-I prefer using the Fiddlebrite.
+I prefer using the Stravari String Cleaner and Rosin Remover.
 An additional alternative way to clean the strings is to use the cork from a wine bottle.
 I've never done this, but it's often mentioned.

-14. The common way of removing dust bunnies from inside the violin is to put 1/2 cup of DRY uncooked rice in the f holes, and then turn the instrument upsidedown, and shake out the rice.
+13. The common way of removing dust bunnies from inside the violin is to put 1/2 cup of DRY uncooked rice in the f holes, and then turn the instrument upsidedown, and shake out the rice.

-15. Other issues: when you take the violin out, check the strings to make sure they're not unraveling, make sure the bridge is sitting up straight, make sure the chinrest is not loose, make sure the fine tuners are not rattling.
+14. Other issues: when you take the violin out, check the strings to make sure they're not unraveling, make sure the bridge is sitting up straight, make sure the chinrest is not loose, make sure the fine tuners are not rattling.
 Don't forget to loosen the bow and remove the shoulder rest when you put the instrument away.

 Click on photograph to purchase on Amazon